 Colin is a strong believer in evidence-based medicine, i.e. using treatments that are proven to be effective in scientific studies.
 He has participated in many research studies on how to quit smoking and has published many articles in peer-reviewed medical journals.
 Click here to see or download some of his publications.

-Colin is a member of the committee that develops the Australian national smoking cessation guidelines.
+Colin is a member of the Smoking Cessation Guideline Expert Advisory Group that develops the RACGP Australian national smoking cessation guidelines.
 He is a past Vice President of the Australian Association of Smoking Cessation Professionals, Australia’s peak body for experts in the field of smoking cessation.
 He is also a member of the Association for the Treatment of Tobacco Use and Dependence (ATTUD) and the Society for Research on Nicotine and Tobacco (SRNT).